top of page

 • Create a new body of work for public display

-• Create and lead a minimum of one program during residency
+• Create and lead a minimum of one community program during the residency month

-• Conduct a “take-over” on AST social media
+• Conduct a one-day “take-over” on AST social media

 • Availability for press and outreach opportunities